Causes of heart attack

 Conclusion

-Heart attacks are primarily caused by atherosclerosis, a condition characterized by the buildup of plaques in the coronary arteries.
-High blood pressure, high cholesterol, smoking, stress, genetic factors, and lifestyle choices such as poor diet and lack of physical activity are significant contributors to the development of this condition.
-Understanding these causes and their interplay is crucial for effective prevention and treatment strategies.
+Heart attacks are primarily caused by the buildup of plaque in the coronary arteries, leading to blockages that restrict blood flow to the heart muscle.
+High blood pressure, high cholesterol, diabetes, genetic factors, and unhealthy lifestyle choices such as smoking, poor diet, and lack of exercise all increase the risk.
+Chronic stress and certain heart conditions can also contribute.
+Understanding these causes is essential for prevention and early intervention.

 Sources and full results